Freedom fries

-Freedom fries was a politically motivated renaming of French fries in the United States.
-The term was created in February 2003 in a North Carolina restaurant, and was widely publicized a month later when the then Republican Chairman of the Committee on House Administration, Bob Ney, renamed the menu item in three Congressional cafeterias.
+Freedom fries was a politically motivated renaming of french fries in the United States.
+The term was coined in February 2003 in a North Carolina restaurant, and was widely publicized a month later when the then Republican Chairman of the Committee on House Administration, Bob Ney, renamed the menu item in three Congressional cafeterias.
 The political renaming occurred in context of France's opposition to the proposed invasion of Iraq.
 Although some restaurants around the nation adopted the renaming, the term became unpopular, in part due to decreasing popularity of the Iraq War.
-After Ney's resignation as Chairman in 2006, the change of name in congressional cafeterias was reverted.
+After Ney's resignation as Chairman in 2006, the change of name in Congressional cafeterias was reverted.

 Background

-French war-opposition
+French opposition to the Iraq war

-After the September 11 attacks by Al-Qaeda and the declaration of a "War on Terror" by President George W. Bush, an invasion of Iraq was proposed.
+After the September 11 attacks by Al-Qaeda and the declaration of a "War on Terror" by President George W. Bush, an invasion of Iraq was proposed, based on false arguments about Iraq owning weapons of mass destruction.
 During the United Nations Security Council deliberations, French Minister of Foreign Affairs Dominique de Villepin made it clear France would neither support nor participate in the invasion, and that it would veto any resolution that mandates an invasion of Iraq.
 Though Russia and China also opposed the invasion, they had not threatened to use their veto power on the Security Council; as such, France was perceived as the main barrier to the American and British effort to secure a UN mandate for invasion.
 This caused some Americans to accuse France of betrayal, reigniting prior anti-French sentiment in the United States.